485 Windermere Road

 Highlights of the Hamilton archives include records of St. Mary's Orphanage, Mount St. Joseph Centre, missions in Guatemala and Jamaica, the House of Providence and St. Joseph's Villa, Bethany House, St. Joseph's Spirituality Centre, and many other ministries carried out by the Sisters.
 There are extensive administrative and decision making records as well as artifacts.

 Highlights of the London archives include annals of missions across Canada; records of the Mount Saint Joseph Orphanage; Mount Saint Joseph Academy; and St. Joseph's School of Music.
-There are also records of hospitals in Galahad, Killam, Stettler and Rimbey, AB; Chatham and Sarnia, ON; and St. Joseph's Hospital and School of Nursing in London, ON.
+There are also records of hospitals in Galahad, Killam, Stettler and Rimbey, Alberta; Chatham and Sarnia, Ontario; and St. Joseph's Hospital and School of Nursing in London, Ontario.
 Included among the community annals are records for many convents and ministries such as Josephs' House for Refugees; St. Joseph's Hospitality Centre; and the Detox Centre.

 Highlights of the Peterborough archives include records relating to the Peterborough congregation’s ministries, primarily in health care and education in Ontario and western Canada, as well as in Brazil.
 Holdings include community annals, photographs and some artifacts.

-Highlights of the Pembroke archives include photographs, artifacts, and annals, including of the mission in Peru.
+Highlights of the Pembroke archives include photographs, artifacts, and annals, including of the mission in Peru, and St. Mary's Teachers' College in Chapeau, Quebec.

 Congregation of the Sisters of St. Joseph in Canada.
 (2018).
 The St. Joseph Motherhouse Chapel, Hamilton, Ontario.
 Hamilton.
 43 p